-- Circle times to promote turn taking and social interaction. - PSHE learning contains units on Health and Wellbeing, Relationships and Living in the Wider World are taught weekly. - Children learn to be effective communicators through the school's Total Communication approach, including the use of symbols, photos, PECS, technology and Makaton. - Educational visits within the community, including swimming, environmental walks and visitors and regular visits to Plymstock Library.
+- Circle times to promote turn taking and social interaction. - PSHE learning contains units on Health and Wellbeing, Relationships and Living in the Wider World.

+- Children learn to be effective communicators through the school's Total Communication approach, including the use of symbols, photos, PECS, technology and Makaton. - Educational visits within the community, including swimming and regular visits to Plymstock Library.